zvisha/stream-analytics-lab/README.md

 ## Prerequisites
 1. A Twitter account is required for this tutorial.
-2. This walkthough uses a Twitter client application which is located on GitHub.
+2. This walk-through uses a Twitter client application which is located on GitHub.
 Download it [here](https://github.com/Azure/azure-stream-analytics/tree/master/DataGenerators/TwitterClient) and follow the steps below to set up your solution.

 ## Create an Event Hub input and a Consumer Group